 What Urban Buyers Should Expect

 Once you understand the equipment and routines involved, rural wells and septic systems become far less mysterious.
 They become part of the normal home-ownership process.
-Rural homeowners test their water at least once or twice a year, pump their septic systems on a proper schedule, replace sediment and carbon filters as needed, and keep an eye on the pressure tank so the system delivers steady water throughout the home.
-After a short learning curve, these tasks blend into the same rhythm as checking the furnace filter, cleaning eavestroughs, or maintaining a driveway.
+Rural homeowners test their water at least once or twice a year, pump their septic systems on a proper schedule, replace sediment and carbon filters as needed, and monitor the pressure tank so the system delivers steady water throughout the home.
+After a short learning curve, these tasks blend into the same rhythm as checking the furnace filter, cleaning the eavestrough, or maintaining a driveway.

-Living with rural systems is not difficult.
+Adapting to rural systems presents no major challenges.
 It is just different from living on city services.
 The reward for learning these systems is substantial.
 Rural homes offer larger lots, quiet roads, wide-open skies, and a sense of privacy hard to find in town.
 Many buyers also appreciate the independence that comes from managing their own water and wastewater systems.

 With the correct information and a clear understanding of how rural wells and septic systems work, you can move forward with confidence.
-Rural properties in the Kingston area offer a peaceful, spacious lifestyle, and when water and septic systems are well maintained, they reliably support that lifestyle for many..
+The Kingston area’s rural properties provide a peaceful, spacious lifestyle.
+When property owners maintain their water and septic systems well, these systems reliably support that lifestyle for many.

 Frequently Asked Questions